The spectral density of dense random networks and the breakdown of the Wigner semicircle law: Final remarks

 \section{Final remarks}

 Traditional random matrix theory deals with the spectral properties of large random matrices with independent and identically distributed elements, providing a theoretical framework to address the universal properties of large interacting systems \cite{AkemannBook}.
-It is widely known that the eigenvalue distribution of undirected random networks strongly deviates from the Wigner law of random matrix theory in the {\it sparse} regime \cite{Rodgers1988,Bauer2001,Farkas2001,Doro2003,Rogers2008,Kuhn2008,Newman2019A}, i.e., when the average degree $c$ is finite.
+It is widely known that the eigenvalue distribution of undirected random networks strongly deviates from the Wigner semicircle law of random matrix theory in the {\it sparse} regime \cite{Rodgers1988,Bauer2001,Farkas2001,Doro2003,Rogers2008,Kuhn2008,Newman2019A}, i.e., when the average degree $c$ is finite.
 As $c$ grows to infinity, random networks gradually become more fully-connected and one may expect that random matrix theory describes well the spectral properties of {\it dense} random networks.
-Here we show that this is generally not the case.
+We have shown in this paper that this is generally not the case.

 We have studied the spectral density of the adjacency matrix of networks drawn from the configuration model with four distinct degree distributions.
 Our main conclusion is that the dense limit of the spectral density is governed by the strength of the degree fluctuations.
-It turns out that the Wigner law of random matrix theory is recovered only when the degree distribution becomes, in the dense limit, highly concentrated around the mean degree.
-We have also derived an exact relation between the fourth moment of the eigenvalue distribution and the variance of the degree distribution, from which a sufficient condition for the breakdown of the Wigner law follows.
+It turns out that the semicircle distribution of random matrix theory is recovered only when the degree distribution becomes, in the dense limit, highly concentrated around the mean degree.
+We have also derived an exact relation between the fourth moment of the eigenvalue distribution and the variance of the degree distribution, from which a sufficient condition for the breakdown of the Wigner semicircle law follows.
 We point out that the degree distributions considered in this work have exponentially decaying tails, implying that all moments of the degree distribution are finite (the moments diverge only in the dense limit).

 From the results derived in this work, one expects that, in general, the circular law of random matrix theory \cite{Rogers2009,Metz2019} should also fail in describing the spectral density of directed random networks in the dense limit.
 Following the techniques discussed in sections \ref{bbba} and \ref{assa}, the study of the eigenvalue distribution of directed networks in the dense limit is just around the corner.